magentabusiness/magentabusiness.github.io/docs/pe/user-guide/tenant-profiles.md

 isolatedQueueConfiguration:
     0:
         image: /images/user-guide/tenant-profile/queue-tenant-profile-1-pe.png
         title: 'Step 1.
 Open tenant profile menu and add new tenant profile.
-Click "isolated ThingsBoard RuleEngine" box, Main queue added by default and can not be renamed or deleted.'
+Click "isolated IoT Hub RuleEngine" box, Main queue added by default and can not be renamed or deleted.'
     1:
         image: /images/user-guide/tenant-profile/queue-tenant-profile-2-pe.png
         title: 'Step 2.
 Click "Add Queue" if you need to add new custom queue.'